danbev/learning-cpp/README.md

 ### nullptr

 ### Pointer to pointer
-Lets say you have a function that needs to reassing a pointer that it is passed.
+Lets say you have a function that needs to reassign a pointer that it is passed.
 If the function only takes a pointer to the object this is only a copy of the pointer:

     int* org =  new int{10};
     func(org);

     void fun(int* ptr) { ...};

 Now, func will get a copy of org (pointing to the same int.
-But changing that pointer to point somewhere else does not affect But, if we pass a pointer to to org the we can update that value which will update our original as we are changing what it points to:
+But changing that pointer to point somewhere else does not affect But, if we pass a pointer to the org the we can update that value which will update our original as we are changing what it points to:

     void fun(int** ptr) { ...};

 ### Argument-dependant lookup (ADL)